Euro debt crisis weighs on insurers' 2011

 Insurers must write down their Greek bonds because an international bailout package being negotiated for Greece counts as a default event under accounting rules, but they are as yet under no obligation to impair their Italian debt.

-The sector's challenging 2011 was reflected in its shares, with the Stoxx 600 European insurance index losing 14 percent of its value over the course of the year, underperforming a 10 percent fall for the wider market.
+The sector's challenging 2011 was reflected in its shares, with the Stoxx 600 European insurance index .SXIP losing 14 percent of its value over the course of the year, underperforming a 10 percent fall for the wider market .FTEU3.

 The index has climbed 13 percent since the start of 2012 as fears of a major European sovereign default have eased, but the sector remains vulnerable to any perceived deterioration in eurozone members' creditworthiness.